superjamie/superjamie.github.io/_posts/2023-01-28-repeated-keypresses.md

 Now you can hit your key, type the partial name of the window you want, and switch to it with **Enter**.
 Much quicker and better than cycling through **Alt+Tab** until you get there.

 This has the added advantage that if the appication isn't already open, it's launched instead!

+This is also a much better way to launch applications than clicking a "Start" button and browsing through a menu.
+I prefer this to the "activities" idea that desktops like GNOME/Pantheon/Unity try to implement.

 ## Summary